 Proven and Tested Testimony 3: Dunkin Donuts used specificity to reach target audience

-Although they had a much smaller follower count, Dunkin Donuts paired with nano influencers to increase awareness of their products, coffee and espresso beverages, to millennials.
+Although they had a much smaller follower count, Dunkin Donuts paired with nano influencers to increase awareness of their products, coffee, and espresso beverages, to millennials.
 A nano influencer is somebody who has 1,000-10,000 followers.
-Despite their low number of followers when compared with micro influencers, this strategy worked well for Dunkin Donuts; such that it contributed to 300 million coffee purchases in 2018 and increased the brand loyalty of the fastest growing generation, the millennials.
+Despite their low number of followers when compared with micro-influencers, this strategy worked well for Dunkin Donuts; such that it contributed to 300 million coffee purchases in 2018 and increased the brand loyalty of the fastest-growing generation, the millennials.
 Being specific with the strategy used for influencer marketing can ultimately lead to the desired results and even more than what you might expect.

 Proven and Tested Testimony 4: Fiji Water collaborated with fashion consultant, Danielle Bernstein

 A collaboration is often difficult to achieve, especially when you have a lot of competitors.
 Often, looking outside the box and finding the perfect chemistry can push you forward towards your goals.
 Fiji water partnered with the fashion consultant, Danielle Bernstein, to create the BodyWoreWhat campaign that showcases an eight-minute workout with Danielle.
 When people purchased a BodyWoreWhat fitness package, they received a discount on Fiji products.
 By letting an influencer use his or her take on a campaign, success is within reach.
-Moreover, the campaign emphasized how Fiji water keeps people hydrated during an exercise routine and in turn, Fiji gathered a good increase in following because of Danielle.
+Moreover, the campaign emphasized how Fiji water keeps people hydrated during an exercise routine, and in turn, Fiji gathered a good increase in following because of Danielle.

 Proven and Tested Testimony 5: Glossier and the power of referrals

 Sometimes, you just need to rely on the powers of your regular customers to fire up your brand.
 The Manhattan beauty startup, Glossier, uses a referral program wherein it allows their more influential customers, who have social media followers, to offer product discounts and incentives to networks.
-Sometimes, taking the slow but sure approach is best for you; use of a referral program is worth taking the risk when you know the statistics.
+Sometimes, taking the slow but sure approach is best for you; the use of a referral program is worth taking the risk when you know the statistics.